business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 How can that be?
 How can things have been better before we had all of this tech?

 Excuse-seekers will blame increased competition, or a more educated, savvy buyer.
-Blame-avoiders will mention some hogwash about attention spans getting shorter, or the greater choice in communication channels.
+Blame-avoiders will mention some horse manure about customer attention spans getting shorter, or the greater choice in communication channels.

 The real reason is a lot more basic: Most of what passes for marketing today just plain sucks.